-Walking devices, such as walkers, canes, and crutches may be needed to help support patients when walking.
-The doctor determines the types(s) of assisting devices according to the patients’ needs and abilities.
-The physical therapist fits the device to the patients’ size.
-Then the patient is instructed about the proper use and care of the device.
-It is your responsibility to make sure that the patient follows these directions.
-Never change the directions given by the physical therapist.
-If the patient is having difficulty using the device correctly, contact the place where you leased or purchased the equipment.
+The first thing to remember, walking devices, such as walkers, canes, and crutches may be needed to help support patients when walking.
+Also, the doctor determines the types(s) of assisting devices according to the patients’ needs and abilities.
+As a result, the physical therapist fits the device to the patients’ size.
+In this case, then the patient is instructed about the proper use and care of the device.
+In addition, it is your responsibility to make sure that the patient follows these directions.
+Must be remembered, never change the directions given by the physical therapist.
+Also, if the patient is having difficulty using the device correctly, contact the place where you leased or purchased the equipment.

-Walkers are small metal stands that the patient leans on when walking from place to place.
-They are used for patients who have difficulty with balance or are weak and need additional support.
-Of all the types of assisting walking devices, walkers offer the greatest amount of stability because they provide four points of support.
-Some walkers have wheels and are pushed around, some are moved by lifting, and others have seats attached so that the patient may rest when necessary.
-The type of walker is ordered by the doctor and usually obtained from a medical supply company.
-The physical therapist will instruct the patient and caregiver about the proper technique when using the walker.
-Listed below are some basic guidelines that the patient should follow to use the walker correctly and safely.
+The first thing to remember, walkers, are small metal stands that the patient leans on when walking from place to place.
+Another key point, they are used for patients who have difficulty with balance or are weak and need additional support.
+Also, of all the types of assisting walking devices, walkers offer the greatest amount of stability because they provide four points of support.
+In addition, some walkers have wheels and are pushed around, some are moved by lifting, and others have seats attached so that the patient may rest when necessary.
+As a result, the type of walker is ordered by the doctor and usually obtained from a medical supply company.
+Finally, the physical therapist will instruct the patient and caregiver about the proper technique when using the walker.

 - Always stand before grasping the walker; walkers are not meant to support the patient’s full weight when rising from sitting position.
 However, the patient may use it to pull up to the standing position if you hold it steady; remind the patient that, when unattended, the walker must never be grasped to rise from a sitting position or to lower oneself to a sitting position.

 - All four legs of the walker are on the floor in a level position before taking a step; this technique will provide a solid base of support.